"Isn't It Romantic?"

 Charlie Doggett, a native Oregonian, began violin lessons at age 8 and later switched to the drum set.
 Mostly self-taught in his early years, he started playing professionally as a teenager and later received formal instruction, through scholarship, at the University of Oregon School of Music and Dance.
 In 2000, Charlie relocated to Portland and has since performed throughout the Pacific Northwest, West Coast, and Europe.
 He is a longstanding member of Upper Left Trio, David Friesen Trio, David Friesen Quintet, Superjazzers, and the Jessie Marquez Group, to name a few.

 Northwest native, Renee Terrill (fka Renee Madsen), is a songbird in every sense of the term.
 Singing everywhere she goes, her love of music and beauty are apparent.
-Her light lyric coloratura soprano voice easily navigates through a variety of music styles and genres, but is most at home with American Songbook/Jazz Standards, Pop, New Age, Celtic and classical music.
-She has a bright, clear and sweet voice that is beautifully paired with her artistic expression and love of entertaining.
+Her light lyric coloratura soprano voice easily navigates through a variety of music styles and genres, but is most at home with American Songbook/Jazz Standards, Pop, New Age/Celtic and classical music.
+A true crossover artist, she has a bright, clear and sweet voice that is beautifully paired with her artistic expression and love of entertaining.

 In 2008, friend and composer, Michael Hoppe referred her to master teacher, Linda Brice.
 Since then, starting from the ground up, she has been working to heal and master her voice - studying speech, classical and non-classical singing, as well as obtaining certification as a Holistic Voice Teacher with Linda Brice (Transformational Voice Institute & Authentic Voice Consultants).
 Imagine the surprise of finding out that she wasn’t a mezzo-soprano, but a high soprano!
 With a new range of skills and techniques, and more freedom to express herself through singing, the world of music became a candy store.
 Combined with her gifts as a medium and a sensitive, she transports the listener through time, taking them on an emotional journey.